Husqvarna M-ZT 52 Zero Turn Lawnmower Review

 Summing It Up

-If there are features you absolutely have to have that the Husqvarna M-ZT 52 zero turn mower doesn’t deliver, chances are you just need to step up to a bigger or more feature-rich model.
-But in terms of value, Husqvarna has provided an incredible amount of features and performance at a really incredible price point.
-It also seemed that everywhere I looked there was some small feature or function that was geared towards making this a great mower.
-While each individual item may not be remarkable in itself, the sum of the whole made it clear that the M-ZT 52 is a well thought-out product that was obviously designed by folks who know a lot about operating zero turns.
+If you want features the Husqvarna M-ZT 52 zero-turn doesn’t deliver, consider stepping up to a commercial model.
+Husqvarna has provided lots of features and performance at a really incredible price.
+While each individual feature may not be remarkable, the sum of the whole M-ZT 52 impresses.
+This well-thought-out mower was clearly designed by folks who know a lot about operating zero turns.

 Performance-wise, I really had no complaints about the product.
 It cut fast, and even when I encountered some areas with lots of new-growth oak trees sprouting up all over, the Husqvarna M-ZT 52 zero turn mower just took it all in stride.
 When cutting close on the right side it was easy to flip up the exhaust flap and get in tight.
 Acceleration on this mower was also quite good.
 With a top speed of 10 mph, it’s not the fastest zero turn I’ve used, but it’s faster than anything else I’ve found at this price, and it definitely feels snappy.
 The blades don’t get outrun by the speed of the mower, either.
 It seems to be able to cut pretty quickly and keep up with itself.

-The biggest “problem” with the Husqvarna M-ZT 52 mower is that it looks, rides and operates like a commercial zero turn should—so much so that you’ll forget it only costs $5,500 and start thinking that it should have features like dual gas tanks or have a top speed of 13 mph.
+The biggest “problem” with the Husqvarna M-ZT 52 mower is that it looks, rides and operates like a commercial zero-turn.
+In fact, you’ll forget it only costs $5,500.
+You may even start thinking that it should have features like dual gas tanks or have a top speed of 13 mph.
 Don’t.
 Because it’s already got a bigger gas tank and higher top speed than most mowers in this price range.
 It’s also got build quality that far surpasses many other comparable products on the market.
-My takeaway is that this is an incredible value, delivering commercial quality and features at a price that will appeal to a lot of smaller commercial users looking to add a quality zero turn to their arsenal.
+My takeaway is that this is an incredible value.
+It delivers commercial quality and features at a price that appeals to smaller commercial users.
 For that, I can’t help but recommend the M-ZT series mowers.